Neurofy-graduation-project/Data-processing/README.md

 - Wavelet transformation using the Mexican Wavelet as the mother wavelet , producing the 3D tensors of the time , frequency, and channel number dimensions stored in HDF5.

-- Some of the graphs demonstrating the results you will find in the *snaps* files.
+- Some of the graphs demonstrating the results you will find in the *snaps* folder.